Get truck finance quickly & easily with Lend

 Truck finance rates explained

-Truck finance rates in Australia start from around 6.50% p.a. with a secured chattel mortgage.
-The lowest rates will be available to businesses with a strong trading history, credit record and healthy revenue and cash flow.
+Truck finance rates in Australia start from around 6.50% p.a. with the lowest rates available to businesses with a strong trading history, credit record and healthy revenue and cash flow.

 It’s also worth bearing in mind that the type of heavy vehicle you purchase and its age will impact the interest rate on the finance.
 Heavily specialised vehicles and older trucks tend to attract higher rates as there’s more risk for the lender.

-We generally recommend that clients consider a used truck that’s only a few years old.
+We generally recommend that clients consider a used truck that’s new or only a few years old.
 That’s generally the sweet spot between minimising the purchase price while still securing a low interest rate.

 Secondary truck finance options